dimuthulakshan/slide-out-coding-challenge/README.md

 ## Exercise 3

 Modify the code so that when a user clicks on the button, it creates 10 clones of the button and appends them to the HTML page.
 Each clone must have its index displayed as the button text (see image below).
+On second click, the opposite needs to happen.
+All buttons should be removed except for the first.

+If possible, use vanilla Javascript (no JQuery or other libraries).

 ![Step 2](/assets/step-3.png)